Pinoy Big Brother: Season 2: Nomination history

-Big Night at the Big Dome
+The Big Night at The Big Dome

-On June 30, 2007, the season finale, dubbed "The Big Night at the Big Dome" was held at the Smart Araneta Coliseum, also known as the Big Dome.
+On June 30, 2007, the season finale, dubbed "The Big Night at The Big Dome" was held at the Smart Araneta Coliseum, also known as the Big Dome.
 The housemates were transported by vintage cars on the way to the venue.
 During the program, the fourteen other housemates, as well as Tina Semolic from the Slovenian version, danced various Philippine dances and even the polka.
 Also present in the event were previous Pinoy Big Brother winners Nene Plamio (née Tamayo) of the first season, Keanna Reeves of the Celebrity Edition, and Kim Chiu of the Teen Edition, as well as Zanjoe Marudo of the Celebrity Edition, and Sam Milby of the first season.

 Aside from the opening number, the only other huge number in the mostly formal and story-driven finale was the "final four housemates," played by Jon Santos as Mickey, Candy Pangilinan as Bea, Giselle Sanchez as Gee-Ann and R. S. Francisco as Wendy, engaging on a debate on who should be the winner.

 In the end, Beatriz was declared the winner, garnering 1,571,556 votes or 30.29% of total votes cast.
 Mickey came in second with 1,286,166 votes (24.79%), Wendy, visibly booed by the audience, came up third with 1,209,978 votes (23.32%), and Gee-Ann ended up last at 1,119,714 votes (21.58%).
 The total number of votes, which were amassed since the start of the open voting on June 17, 2007, broke all records held by all previous editions.
 For dramatic effect, Beatriz was brought into the stage in a giant disco ball.

 This table shows the summary of votes as obtained by each of the Big 4 in the Big Night.